sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

 function.
 For example, you can play an industrial drum loop, hear the sound of a choir or even listen to a vinyl scratch all via a single line of code.
-However, many people don't realise that you can actually vary the speed that the sample is played back for some powerful effects and a whole new level of control of your recorded sounds.
+However, many people don't realise that you can actually vary the speed that the sample is played back at for some powerful effects and a whole new level of control over your recorded sounds.
 So, fire up a copy of Sonic Pi and let's get started stretching some samples!

 # Slowing Samples Down